 COVID-19 was new territory for everyone, but it unearthed some major issues within companies that have large hourly workforces and high employee turnover.
 Most could not figure out the best way to communicate important information about COVID-19 without having to call every single employee individually.

-Originally, we built something that screens employees for COVID-19 symptoms because we knew there was a more efficient and safer way than we had seen them doing.
+Originally, we built something that screens employees for COVID-19 symptoms because we knew there was a more efficient and safer way than we had seen them do.
 In developing this product, and joining forces with our client’s HR/Operations teams, we learned that there are a lot more things that could be more efficient in managing the people on their teams.
 There was a big need to figure out how to change the way companies engage and communicate with this part of their workforce, and how technology can enable them, and not make them feel more disjointed.

 There is so much opportunity to empower hourly workers and their leadership with better tools to do their jobs and build stronger relationships between employers and employees.
 You can connect with employees on a new level and eliminate the cost, time, and uncertainty of manual processes.